HossamAbdeen0/SpaceX/README.md

+# SpaceX
+This project was completed as part of Applied Data Science Capstone by IBM on Coursera.
 This project looks to Leveraging data science to Predict The success rate of the first stage of a rocket landing this traditionally require complex mathematics, advanced dynamics, and literal rocket science.
 The project demonstrates my ability to: